-The IMAS series of standards are subject to formal review on a three-yearly basis; however, this does not preclude amendments being made within these three-year periods for reasons of operational safety and efficiency or for editorial purposes.
+The IMAS series of standards are subject to formal review on a three-yearly basis.
+However, this does not preclude amendments being made within these three-year periods for reasons of operational safety and efficiency or for editorial purposes.

-As amendments are made to this IMAS they will be given a number, and the date and general details of the amendment shown in the table below.
-The amendment will also be shown on the cover page of the IMAS by the inclusion under the edition date of the phrase 'incorporating amendment number(s) 1 etc.'
+As amendments are made to this IMAS they are given a number.
+The date and general details of the amendment shown in the table below.
+The amendment is also shown on the cover page of the IMAS by the inclusion under the edition date of the phrase "incorporating amendment #."

-As the formal reviews of each IMAS are completed new editions may be issued.
-Amendments up to the date of the new edition will be incorporated into the new edition and the amendment record table cleared.
-Recording of amendments will then start again until a further review is carried out.
+As the formal reviews of each IMAS are completed, new editions may be issued.
+In this case, amendments up to the date of the new edition are incorporated into the new edition and the amendment record table cleared.
+Recording of amendments then starts again until a further review is carried out.

-The most recently amended IMAS will be the versions that are posted on the IMAS website at www.mineactionstandards.org.
+The most recently amended IMAS are posted on the IMAS website at www.mineactionstandards.org.